kylefernandadams/box-automations/README.md

-# Box Automations
+# Box PowerShell Automations
-Box Automations are example scripts to help reduce manual overhead for repetitive tasks.
+Box PowerShell Automations are example scripts to help reduce manual overhead for repetitive tasks.
 These examples are designed to be used for demonstration, development, and test purposes.

 ## Examples
 1. DRAFT - [create-users-automation](/create-users-automation): PowerShell scripts to help automate user provisioning at scale.